- Visiting Chesapeake?

 - Social services and child protective services records (§§ 2.2-3705.5(3), 63.2-104, 63.2-105)

 The City of Chesapeake's Administrative Regulation Number 1.08 includes a written policy regarding when statutory exemptions will be invoked to withhold records.
 It is reproduced in relevant part below.
-View the entire Administrative Regulation Number 1.08.
+View the entire Administrative Regulation Number 1.08 and its corresponding Freedom of Information Act Guidelines and Procedures.

 As a general policy, the City will claim the exemptions listed in the Act because of the sound public policies behind such exemptions.